MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

   - `Qos_Dimm`: datatype _SD_MQTT.QoS_, MQTT QoS of the DIM MQTT events.
   - `Delta_Dimm`: datatype _INT_, resolution of the MQTT OUT events.
 For example: specifying value _5_ will configure the FB to only emit an MQTT event when the OUT output differs _5_ or more than its previous value.
 Note that the last value of output OUT (when input `P_LONG` becomes low again) is always published.
 Even if the resolution delta hasn't been reached yet.
 This way the last OUT value published through MQTT is always synchronized with the OUT output of the FB.

-- ConfigureFunctionBlock: configures the dimmer with your prefered configurations, an overview of the parameters and their default values:
+- ConfigureFunctionBlock: configures the dimmer with your prefered configurations, an overview of the parameters and their default values.
   - `T_Debounce`: debounce time for input PB, defaults to 10ms.
   - `T_Reconfig`: reconfiguration time, defaults to 10S.
   - `T_On_Max`: start limitation, defaults to 0ms.